Dissolution of the Soviet Union: Western republics

 On 10 December 1989, the first officially sanctioned observance of International Human Rights Day was held in Lviv.
-On 17 December, an estimated 30,000 attended a public meeting organized in Kyiv by Rukh in memory of Nobel laureate Andrei Sakharov, who died on 14 December.
+On 17 December, an estimated 30,000 attended a public meeting organized in Kiev by Rukh in memory of Nobel laureate Andrei Sakharov, who died on 14 December.
 On 26 December, the Supreme Soviet of Ukrainian SSR adopted a law designating Christmas, Easter, and the Feast of the Holy Trinity official holidays.

 In May 1989, a Soviet dissident, Mustafa Dzhemilev, was elected to lead the newly founded Crimean Tatar National Movement.
 He also led the campaign for the return of Crimean Tatars to their homeland in Crimea after 45 years of exile.

 On 24 January 1989, the Soviet authorities in Byelorussia agreed to the demand of the democratic opposition (the Belarusian Popular Front) to build a monument to thousands of people shot by Stalin-era police in the Kuropaty Forest near Minsk in the 1930s.

 On 30 September 1989, thousands of Belarusians, denouncing local leaders, marched through Minsk to demand additional cleanup of the 1986 Chernobyl disaster site in Ukraine.
 Up to 15,000 protesters wearing armbands bearing radioactivity symbols and carrying the banned red-and-white national flag used by the government-in-exile filed through torrential rain in defiance of a ban by local authorities.
 Later, they gathered in the city center near the government's headquarters, where speakers demanded the resignation of Yefrem Sokolov, the republic's Communist Party leader, and called for the evacuation of half a million people from the contaminated zones.

-Strike action of Kuzbass and Donbass miners

-Started in 1989 strike action of miners in Kuzbass, it was actively supported eventually by miners of Donbass.
+Miners' strikes

+Strike actions by coal miners in the Kuznetsk Basin, or Kuzbass, began on 10 or 11 July 1989, in reaction to increased prices, unsafe working conditions and popular frenzy against corruption as a result of perestroika.
+Miners in the Kuzbass were soon joined by other miners in Ukraine's eastern Donbas region and the northern city of Vorkuta.
+Shcherbytsky, Ukraine's first secretary, came under significant political pressure as the strikes in the Donbas became particularly militant and connected themselves to Ukrainian dissident groups.
+The strikes came to an end from 24 to 27 July after the Soviet government agreed to codify the workers' demands into law, but by that point the damage had already been done.
+Following a 7 August meeting of the Communist Party of Ukraine, Shcherbytsky was forced to retire.

+The government's accession to the miners' demands failed to prevent the growth of public anger, particularly in Ukraine, where the miners had become especially militant.
+The Independent Union of Miners, the Soviet Union's first independent trade union, would go on to be founded in July 1990 as the Ukrainian dissident movement continued to gain broader public support.